david-barth/cyrptoExchange_clientFacing/README.md

 //Current TODOs:

+    ---> Do a brief overview of basic MongoDB concepts to understand basic operating theory

+    ---> Start implementation work on caching ability (cf MySQL version)

+//Future TODOS:

-    2. Figure out warning issues on startup and correct if necessary.
+    ---> Figure out warning issues on startup and correct if necessary.

-    3. Add MongoDB as a data source (config + simple integration)

-    4. Add MongoDB as a caching mechanism for the app.
+    ---> Make a conversion of current application.properties to application.yml